GuillaumeLeCornec/DevOps2/README.md

 Go to your repository's settings.
 Navigate to "Secrets" or "Variables" (depending on your CI platform).
 Add a new secret named SONAR_TOKEN and set its value to your SonarCloud token.

+## BONUS : DONE !
+The test_backend and build-and-push-docker-image are now splited !